Mineral and Lapidary Museum: Exhibits

 The AAA boasts that the petrology and natural history museum features a variety of "gems, minerals, geodes and fossils from around the world."
 The regional exhibits include dozens of stone and mineral specimens from North Carolina, and a long wall of local Henderson Augen Gneiss.

 A six-foot-tall purple amethyst geode from Brazil is the largest geode on display.
 Another exhibit features more than two dozen pairs of colorful quartz and calcite geodes from Mexico.

-An unusual mineralology exhibit presents three dozen fluorescent minerals, such as fluorite, opal, willemite, calcite, ruby and sodalite.
-Phosphorescence is illustrated by the use of (a) short-wave ultraviolet light and (b) long-wave ultraviolet light—also known as black light—as well as (c) by the use of both combined.
+A mineralology exhibit presents three dozen fluorescent minerals, such as fluorite, opal, willemite, calcite, ruby and sodalite.
 Among the gemstones exhibited are four replica versions of the Hope Diamond, including a reproduction of the large 18th-century French Blue Diamond.

-Chunks of the 1901 Hendersonville iron-nickel meteorite are displayed nearby.
+Chunks of the 1901 Hendersonville iron-nickel meteorite are on display.
 The museum also displays local Native American archeological artifacts.
-The Garden Creek site in Haywood County showed evidence of human habitation from 8000 BCE.
-Remains of villages and earthwork mounds show construction in the late prehistoric era, as well as likely historic Cherokee.

-The Mineral and Lapidary Museum has a replica Tyrannosaurus rex skull from the Cretaceous period of the Mesozoic era.
-Another skull is that of Smilodon, the big sabre-tooth cat from the Pleistocene epoch of the Cenozoic era.
-In addition there ae —not to overlook a replica tusk and femur from a prehistoric mastodon.
+The Mineral and Lapidary Museum has a replica Tyrannosaurus rex skull as well as a skull of a Smilodon, the big sabre-tooth cat.

-Children are welcomed to touch the authentic (non-avian) dinosaur eggs on display.
-Laid by a duck-billed hadrosaur many millions of years ago during the late Mesozoic, these fossilized eggs were discovered in Hunan Province, China.

-The museum has three giant tree trunks of petrified wood, permineralized by the passage of vast geologic time.
-Visitors may actually rest on these relics of the distant, deep past.